GridlessCompute/WMTUI/README.md

 ### Known Bugs and Missing Features

 - Setting pools has no validation check on both the pool URL and worker name.
+- Setting farms has no IP validation
+- Farm IP ranges are only based on the last 2 octets of the IP address
 - API Errors are currently unhandled and may crash the program.
 - No feedback on command success or failure.
 - Scanning for miners will occasionally miss some.